Time-Varying Internal Models and Regulation of Unknown Harmonic Signals for Regular Linear Systems: Introduction

+on a Hilbert space $X$ (see Section~\ref{sec:prelimsMain} for detailed assumptions).
+This class of systems covers a wide range of PDE models with boundary control and observation, e.g., one-dimensional convection-diffusion equations, wave equations, beam equations, as well as two-dimensional heat equations~\cite{ByrGil02}.
+Our main controller design method for output regulation leads to a \emph{nonautonomous} dynamic error feedback controller

+on a Hilbert space $Z$.
+Here $\mc{G}_2(\cdot)\in \Lp[\infty](0,\infty;\Lin(\C^p,Z))$ and $K(\cdot)\in \Lp[\infty](0,\infty;$ $\Lin(Z,\C^m))$ and $\G_1(t)$ may contain an unbounded time-varying part (see Assumption~\ref{ass:ContrAss}).
+The analysis of well-posedness of the closed-loop system consisting of~\eqref{eq:RLSplant} and~\eqref{eq:Contr} is highly nontrivial for unbounded operators $B$ and $C$.
+As our first main result we prove that the closed-loop system has a well-defined mild state and output determined by bounded input/output maps.
+We achieve this result by expressing the time-varying closed-loop system as a \emph{nonautonomous output feedback} of an autonomous regular linear system and by employing the nonautonomous feedback theory developed by Schnaubelt in~\cite{Sch02}.
+Besides output regulation, the well-posedness result in Section~\ref{sec:CLwellposedness} is also applicable in the study of other control problems with nonautonomous controllers.

-Our control design method is based on our first main result, which is a generalisation of the internal model principle to the situation where the parameters $(\mc{G}_1(t),\mc{G}_2(t),K(t))$ of the controller --- especially the internal model --- are allowed to be time-dependent, but converge to a limit $(\mc{G}_1^\infty,\mc{G}_2^\infty,K^\infty)$ as $t\to \infty$.
-In particular, our result shows that if the autonomous ``limit controller'' $(\mc{G}_1^\infty,\mc{G}_2^\infty,K^\infty)$ contains an internal model of the true frequencies $\set{\gw_k}$ and the closed-loop system is exponentially stable, then the controller achieves robust output regulation.
-Based on this general result we introduce a non-autonomous controller which contains an adaptive estimator for constructing $\set{\hat{\gw}_k(t)}$ based on $\yref(t)$, a non-autonomous internal model employing the frequency estimates $\set{\hat{\gw}_k(t)}$, and an observer-based part for exponential stabilization of the closed-loop system.
+In the second part of the paper we introduce general theory for output regulation in the situation where the controller parameters $(\mc{G}_1(t),\mc{G}_2(t),K(t))$ --- especially the internal model --- converge to a limit $(\mc{G}_1^\infty,\mc{G}_2^\infty,K^\infty)$ as $t\to \infty$.
+As our main result we show that if the autonomous ``limit controller'' $(\mc{G}_1^\infty,\mc{G}_2^\infty,K^\infty)$ contains an internal model~\cite{FraWon75a,PauPoh10} of the true frequencies $(\gw_k)_k$ and the closed-loop system is exponentially stable, then the controller achieves output regulation. \potential{Moreover, we show that output tracking is achieved in an approximate sense even if the limits of the frequencies in the internal model are only close to the frequencies $(\gw_k)_k$. }

-In the final part of this paper we apply our controller design method for robust output tracking in magnetic drug delivery~\cite{afshar2,afshar3}.
-In the simulations the frequencies of the reference signal are unknown and part of $\yref(t)$ is defined using an online optimization procedure.